yashrivastava/flutter-bootcamp-project/README.md

 # Wallpaper Discovery Flutter App

 A simple wallpaper discovery app made with flutter.
 It uses Pexels API to fetch images.
+It can help you find new wallpapers and also has an option to set any image as a wallpaper directly from the app itself!

 -----

-## Screemshots
+## Screenshots
 1) Home Screen - Select any photo to view it in full screen.
 <img src = "https://raw.githubusercontent.com/yash-047/flutter-bootcamp-project/master/img/Flutter1.jpg"/>